-Revenue Estimation and Tax Policy Analysis
+Revenue Estimation and Analysis

-Division staff provide an objective, impartial estimation of state revenue during the legislative session and throughout the interim.
-Staff also analyze all bills impacting tax policy and collections during the legislative session, assist the tax committees of each house, assist the Revenue and Transportation Interim Committee, and conduct tax policy research.
+Staff in this section specialize in various areas of revenue estimation.
+They provide objective estimation and analysis of state revenue during the legislative session and throughout the interim.

+In addition, staff analyze all bills impacting tax policy and collections during the legislative session, assist the tax committees of each legislative chamber, assist the Revenue Interim Committee, and conduct tax policy analysis.